'A dangerous time': Portland, Oregon, sees record homicides

 Portland’s police department is struggling to keep up amid an acute staffing shortage and budget cuts.
 Now, Oregon’s largest city is implementing novel solutions aimed at improving safety, including adding traffic barrels to prevent drive-by shootings and suspending minor traffic stops so officers can focus on immediate threats.

-But critics say the liberal Pacific Northwest city, home to more than 650,000 people, is flailing.
+But critics say the liberal Pacific Northwest city, home more than 650,000 people, is flailing.

 “Let’s please untie the hands of our law enforcement officers,” Vasquez’s brother-in-law, Don Osborn, said outside the business where Vasquez was slain.
 “I believe if the proper tools were in place for our law enforcement officers, this wouldn’t even have happened.”